 The Kansas Herpetofaunal Atlas began as a small personal project in 1999.
-The current Atlas is a product of a State Wildlife Grant awarded the Sternberg Museum of Natural History, Fort Hays State University, through the United States Fish and Wildlife Service and the Kansas Department of Wildlife and Parks.
+A State Wildlife Grant awarded the Sternberg Museum of Natural History, Fort Hays State University, through the United States Fish and Wildlife Service and the Kansas Department of Wildlife and Parks allowed for additional enhancements and a significant increase in the number of specimen occurrence records.
 Additional assistance was provided by the Center for North American Herpetology, Kansas Herpetological Society, and with the assistance of many interested individuals.
+The Atlas continues to be maintained by the authors.

 The Atlas is intended to serve both education and conservation.
 The information acquired through the grant and from interested participants serves as baseline data for further research, provides data to assist with conservation needs as they arise, and contributes to an increasing public awareness of the amphibians, reptiles, and turtles in the state.